gramineproject/contrib/Integrations/intel/ra_tls_ita/README.md

   `v1` is used.
 - `RA_TLS_ITA_POLICY_IDS` (optional) -- attestation policy IDs associated with
   the used API key.
-If not specified, no attestation policies (other than the default policy that verifies the SGX platform) are evaluation.
+If not specified, no attestation policies (other than the default policy that verifies the SGX platform) are evaluated.
 Can be specified as a single policy or as a comma-separated set of policies.
 In the latter case, each policy must be surrounded by double quotes.
+Examples:

+  - `RA_TLS_ITA_POLICY_IDS=Policy1` -- single policy,
+  - `RA_TLS_ITA_POLICY_IDS="Policy1","Policy2","Policy3"` -- set of three
+    policies.

 The library sets the following ITA-specific environment variables: